luluzhou1/alinush.github.io/_includes/refs.md

 [^LLX07]: **Universal Accumulators with Efficient Nonmembership Proofs**, by Li, Jiangtao and Li, Ninghui and Xue, Rui, *in Applied Cryptography and Network Security*, 2007

+[^LLZplus24e]: **HyperPianist}: Pianist with Linear-Time Prover and Sub-Linear Communication Cost Under Transparent Setup**, by Chongrong Li and Yun Li and Pengfei Zhu and Wenjie Qu and Jiaheng Zhang, *in Cryptology {ePrint} Archive, Paper 2024/1273*, 2024, [[URL]](https://eprint.iacr.org/2024/1273)

 [^LM07]: **Finding Invalid Signatures in Pairing-Based Batches**, by Law, Laurie and Matt, Brian J., *in Cryptography and Coding*, 2007

 [^LM07Beyond]: **Beyond One-third Faulty Replicas in Byzantine Fault Tolerant Systems**, by Li, Jinyuan and Maziéres, David, *in Proceedings of the 4th USENIX Conference on Networked Systems Design \&\#38; Implementation*, 2007, [[URL]](http://dl.acm.org/citation.cfm?id=1973430.1973440)